 - Hand-tufted mattress panel Double-sided

 What you need to know to see where your money is going

-The specification tells you that the key fillings are polyester/cotton, pure new wool and cashmere, but how you do you actually know that this is true?
+The specification tells you that the key fillings are Egyptian cotton, Wool blended with Hemp and Mohair, but how you do you actually know that this is true?
 Don’t just take the above description as being what you ‘think’ you will be getting.

 The above is all the information this particular retailer decides to give you.
 But remember, they are asking about £2,499 for this particular mattress so you should absolutely need to know where your money is going?
 We also know you should be expecting 3,000+ total GSM for a mattress like this.